Post Oak, Blanco County, Texas

 Post Oak is an unincorporated community in Blanco County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 10 in 2000.

 History

-The area in what is known as Post Oak today was first settled by Pinkney Hickson around 1874.
-He donated two acres of land to build a cemetery on.
-15 families lived in the community in 1958 with an official population of 10 in 2000.
+The area in what is known as Post Oak today was first settled by Pinkney Hickson circa 1874.
+He donated two acres of land on which to build a cemetery.
+Fifteen families lived in the community in 1958, with an official population of 10 in 2000.

 Geography

-Post Oak is located at the intersection of Farm to Market Roads 2721 and 1320 near Post Oak Creek, 8 mi northwest of Johnson City in western Blanco County.
+Post Oak is located at the intersection of Farm to Market Roads 1320 and 2721 near Post Oak Creek, 8 mi northwest of Johnson City in western Blanco County.

 Education

 Pinkney Hickson donated a half-acre of land for a school to be built on.
 It joined the Johnson City Independent School District in the late 1930s.
 The community continues to be served by Johnson City ISD today.